 Collective maps by: Cog•nate Collective with Norma Iglesias Prieto, Dignicraft, Ricardo Dominguez, David Avalos, Amy Sara Carroll, Mariana Chavez and Sayak Valencia.
 Adán Vallecillo with Dalia Chevez, Claudia Sevilla and Jorge Linares.

-Intergalactix: against isolation/contra el aislamiento is an exhibition that brings together artworks examining the violence that is generated from physical and conceptual borders, and severe immigrant policies.
+Intergalactix: against isolation/contra el aislamiento is a diasporic research and exhibition that brings together artworks examining the violence that is generated from physical and conceptual borders, and severe immigrant policies.
 With this perspective, the exhibition presents a counterpart–the many forms of resistance built collectively across regions–intended to establish a platform of exchange and dialogue among artists, poets, activists, curators and writers from different areas and practices against isolation.

 Borders are a historic tool for segregation, isolation, and discrimination.
 In our contemporary moment, the border has become the ultimate machine of necropolitics (the politics of death) and the nullification of the human body, especially in the United States.
 As a response to border systems, the “struggle for life” has been manifested in many different ways.
 Historically artists have contributed to the fight against the power of the borders that perpetuates global necropolitics and bodily oppression.